Tarantula (DC Comics)

-The Tarantula is the name of two characters appearing in media published by DC Comics.
+The Tarantula is the name of two characters appearing in American comic books published by DC Comics.
+The first, John Law, is a superhero introduced during the Golden Age of Comic Books, while the second is a villain introduced in the 2000s.
+Both are associated with the character Nightwing.

 Publication history

 The original Tarantula was a character prominent in the 1940s named John Law.
 He first appeared in Star-Spangled Comics #1 (October 1941) and was created by Mort Weisinger and designed and drawn by cartoonist Hal Sharp.
 He continued in Star Spangled Comics until issue #19 (April 1943).
 In his initial Golden Age appearances he wore a yellow-and-purple costume that bore strong resemblance to Wesley Dodds' second Sandman costume.
 This was later explained in a retcon in the pages of All-Star Squadron as coming from Dodds' associate, Dian Belmont.
 He was assisted by his housekeeper Olga.
 According to Jess Nevins' Encyclopedia of Golden Age Superheroes, the Tarantula battles "the sword-wielding Blade, the cowboy thief the Outlaw and his pyrotechnic partner the Candle, the Hindu-themed Shiva, and the crime lord Sting".

-The second Tarantula is Catalina Flores, who first appeared in Nightwing (vol. 2) #71 (September 2002), while waiting until issue #75 (January 2003) to appear as Tarantula; she was created by Devin Grayson.
+The second Tarantula, Catalina Flores, first appeared in Nightwing (vol. 2) #71 (September 2002), and debuted as Tarantula in issue #75 (January 2003).
+She was created by Devin Grayson.

 Fictional character biography

 John Law

 Mystery story writer John Law was inspired to become a mystery man by the Crimson Avenger in the days after America entered World War II.
 The Tarantula possessed no super-abilities but relied on several gimmicks and his quick wits.
 He was trained in hand-to-hand combat, as well as some acrobatics, and had a passing interest in stage make-up and stage magic.
 He used suction cups attached to the soles on his boots to allow him to walk up walls and hang from ceilings.
-He used a "web-gun" (despite the fact tarantulas don't spin webs) which fired a string of fast-hardening nylon that was used to swing from one anchored point to another.
+He used a "web-gun" which fired a string of fast-hardening nylon that was used to swing from one anchored point to another.

 He was a member of the All-Star Squadron before retiring to continue his writing career.
 He published a best-selling book, Altered Egos: The Mystery Men of World War II, sometime in the 1970s.
 He went on to write many other books, but none were as successful as Altered Egos.

 In his later years, Law lived in the city of Blüdhaven, in the same building as Dick Grayson, known to some as the vigilante hero Nightwing.
 Two elderly Nazis, wanting revenge on Law, tracked him down, but were defeated by Nightwing.
 Law tried to spin this out as a plot for a new story, with him as the major protagonist.

 Later, the building was burned down by the villain Blockbuster in an attempt to ruin Nightwing's life.
 John Law's successor, the new Tarantula, tried to save him, but arrived too late.
 John Law was presumed to have died, along with 21 other residents.
 However, his body was never recovered, suggesting that he survived the explosion.